cjdbarlow/Part-One/metabolism.md

   * **Glucuronidation**
     Addition of glucuronic acid.
   * **Sulfation**
-    Addition of a sulfo group.
+    Addition of a sulfa group.
   * **Acetylation**
     Addition of an acetyl group.
     * Also occurs in the **lung** and **spleen**.